Zihadx/Zihadx/README.md

 - Tailwind CSS, Bootstrap, JavaScript, TypeScript, React.js, Node.js, Next.js, Express.js, Redux, Material UI (MUI), Firebase, JWT, Bcrypt
 - NoSQL Databases

-I’m on a mission to **master both software development** and **cybersecurity** to become a Senior Software Developer.
-As I continue to enhance my technical skills, I'm driven to build secure, scalable applications and tackle modern challenges in the tech industry.
-Let's build creative web solutions together and make an impact!
+A passionate Full Stack Developer with a mission to master both software development and cybersecurity, driven to build secure, scalable, and impactful web solutions.
+Skilled in creating innovative and functional web applications, I excel at merging creativity with robust technical expertise.
+My goal is to tackle modern challenges in the tech industry while continuously refining my skills through collaboration and mentorship.
+Dedicated to enhancing application security and functionality, I am eager to contribute to your organization's growth and success.
+**Highlights:**
+- Expertise in full-stack development with a passion for mastering complex coding challenges.
+- Proven ability to design secure, scalable, and user-friendly applications.
+- Strong commitment to **honesty, creativity, and innovation**.
+- Professionalism in project delivery and client communication.
+- Dedication to staying updated with the latest technology trends.

 ---